01-edu/public/subjects/java/projects/lets-travel/README.md

 ##### Traveler:

-- Provide a travel search bar using Elasticsearch for dynamic search capabilities, including autocomplete suggestions and efficient search results.
+- Integrate an Elasticsearch-based travel search with autocomplete for smooth, dynamic querying across all travel details, ensuring swift and accurate results.
-- Browse available travels and receive personalized suggestions based on previous feedbacks and participations, utilizing Neo4j for customization.
+- Browse available travels and receive personalized suggestions based on previous feedback and participation (use at least 3 fields of the travel), utilizing Neo4j for customization.
 - Subscribe and unsubscribe from travels with a cutoff period of 3 days before the travel start date for flexibility.
 - Execute payments for subscriptions using various methods, catering to user convenience and security.
 - Provide feedback on participated travels, contributing to the community's overall quality and trustworthiness.